ruby/www.ruby-lang.org/en/downloads/index.md

 as well as multiple alternate implementations of Ruby.

 RVM is only available for Mac OS X, Linux, or any UNIX-like operating system.
-Windows users should check out [pik][5] for a similar project, or consider using RubyInstaller, described in the next section.
+Windows users should check out [pik][pik] for a similar project, or consider using RubyInstaller, described in the next section.

 As of this writing, you should be able to install RVM with: